Is the ocarina easy to play?

 Given that ocarinas are simple, you don't need a structured learning method or deliberate practice to learn to play it, right?

-Not all of the playing techniques are intuitive.
-I recommend reading The fundamentals of playing the ocarina', which covers the critical techniques of playing the instrument.
+Not all the playing techniques are intuitive.
+I recommend reading How to play the ocarina, which covers all the critical techniques of playing the instrument.